I would like to introduce you to the newest member of my family

 Step 1: Get some hazelnuts

 Hazelnuts.
-Photo by Michael Paydos, http://dazedandinfused.wordpress.com
+Photo by Michael Paydos, https://dazedandinfused.wordpress.com

 Trader Joes sells them for a very reasonable price.
 We only need 1 cup for this infusion (unless you double up) but thankfully hazelnuts freeze well in an air-tight container.
 Look for the freshest hazelnuts you can, and steer clear of pre-chopped varieties.
 Like spices, the more processed the product is the more essential oils escape–that’s where the flavor is.